 Who will be carrying out the work: team qualifications and experience

-Work on your case will be carried out by a solicitor, with the assistance of paralegals.
+Work on your application will be undertaken by the individual solicitors in our immigration team with the assistance of paralegals.
+All work is ultimately supervised by Helen Smith who is a solicitor and a partner.
 Information on the team members can be found on the team page.